Canada PM Trudeau and wife Sophie separate after 18 years of marriage | Politics

 Canadian Prime Minister Justin Trudeau and his wife Sophie said on Wednesday they were separating in an unexpected announcement that appeared to mark the end of the couple's 18-year high-profile marriage.

 Canadian Prime Minister Justin Trudeau and his wife Sophie said on Wednesday they were separating in an unexpected announcement that appeared to mark the end of the couple's 18-year high-profile marriage.
 Trudeau, 51, and Sophie Gregoire-Trudeau, 48, were married in late May 2005.
-They have three children.
+They have three children, the eldest of whom is 15.

 On their wedding anniversary last year, Sophie said in a social media post that "we have navigated through sunny days, heavy storms, and everything in between and it ain't over."
 She went on: "long-term relationships are challenging in so many ways".